jwbuurlage/category-theory-programmers/doc/04_products.md

 \subsection*{Coproducts}

 Let us revisit the idea of *duality*.
-What would be the dual-notion of the product?
+What would be the dual notion of the product?
 Let us take the product diagram, and reverse the arrows:

 \begin{figure}[H]
 \centering